kris701/BugDefenders/README.md

 # TDGame

 ## TODO List
-- [ ] Make attribute interfaces for modules
 - [ ] Viewport the range circle
     - So it stays within the game field
 - [ ] Encrypt user data